This event takes place on June 14th, 2025.

 Instead of rejecting the problems and emotions, or surrendering to them, we can befriend them, working through them to reach an enduring, authentic experience of our inherent wisdom, confidence, clarity, and joy. — Mingyur Rinpoche

 This one-day event is specially designed for young adults navigating the challenges of modern life.
-Featuring world-renowned meditation teacher Mingyur Rinpoche and MacArthur “Genius Grant” recipient and bestselling author Ocean Vuong, international Extinction Rebellion strategist and resilience expert Ronan Harrington, and corporate mindfulness pioneer Uvinie Lubecki, this event offers practical wisdom for young changemakers seeking balance, purpose, and emotional resilience.
+Featuring world-renowned meditation teacher Mingyur Rinpoche and MacArthur “Genius Grant” recipient and bestselling author Ocean Vuong, international Extinction Rebellion strategist and resilience expert Ronan Harrington, corporate mindfulness pioneer Uvinie Lubecki, and contemplative scientist and Tergar instructor Dr. Cortland Dahl, this event offers practical wisdom for young changemakers seeking balance, purpose, and emotional resilience.

 Through engaging panel discussions, interactive exercises, and real-life insights, you’ll learn how meditation and awareness can be your superpowers for managing stress, making better decisions, and building a meaningful life.
 Whether you are a student, a young professional, or someone striving for clarity in today’s fast-paced world, this event provides the tools and inspiration to thrive daily.